AdobeDocs/campaign-standard.en/help/sending/using/control-group.md

 ## Extracting from the target population {#extraction-target-population}

-To define a control group, you can choose to extract a percentage or a fixed number of profiles from the target population, randomly or based on a sorting.
+To define a control group, you can choose to extract, randomly or based on a sorting, a percentage or a fixed number of profiles from the target population.

 ### Target extraction {#target-extraction}